rich98/redhat_ubuntu_audit/README.md

 # Read me notes
-# Current version auditscript 3.6.2int.sh
+# Current version auditscript 3.6.2int.sh go to that branch

 # CIS spefic scripts announced these will be the next geration od scripts CISaudit v1 in the works and will arrive 2024